-- Drogheda & District Anglers Club: Secretary, John Murphy
+Drogheda & District Anglers Club:

-39 Anville Cresent, Drogheda Co.
+Address: 39 Anville Cresent, Drogheda Co.
 Louth.

 Telephone: +353 86 3413350

-Permits and day memberships for the above angling association waters are available from the secretaries of the above named Angling Associations and the following local tackle dealers.
+Permits: Day permits and day memberships for the above angling association waters are available from the secretaries of the above named Angling Associations and the following local tackle dealers.

 Navan & District Anglers Association